vendrhub/vendr-documentation/content/core/1.0.0/reference/base.md

 #### SortStores

-Sorted the Stores with the given IDs, but the given ID sequence
+Sorted the Stores with the given IDs, by the given ID sequence

 ***Signature:***